fuzzy31u/aipodflow/README.md

 ## Architecture

-Automate Podcast is built using Go and implements a CLI tool for controlling the podcast production pipeline.
+AIPodFlow is built using Go and implements a CLI tool for controlling the podcast production pipeline.
 It integrates with various services:

 - OpenAI API for content generation
-- Art19 for podcast hosting
+- Various podcast hosting platforms (Art19, Spotify, etc.)
 - Vercel for website deployment
 - Twitter/X API for social media distribution